samvera/hyku/Running-on-docker.md

 This message shows that your installation appears to be working correctly.
 ```

 ### For Linux

 Follow the guide for your distro at https://docs.docker.com/engine/installation/#supported-platforms

-# Starting Hyku in Docker

-1. Download hyku (git or zip?)
-1. Modify `/etc/hosts` and add `127.0.0.1 sample.localhost` (Look into setting base host variable)
-1. Open browser and go to http://localhost:8080/ enter "sample" for the "Short name"
-1. Create an Image type object.

-# If you have an older version of mac or windows try docker-machine:
+### If you have an older version of mac or windows try docker-machine:

 ```
 docker-machine create --driver virtualbox containerhost